OpenSwitchNOS/openswitch-ops/tests/utilities/dhcp_relay_ft_test.md

 This test succeeds if the DHCP client recieves an IP address.
 #### Test fail criteria
 This test fails if a the DHCP client does not recieve an IP address.

+### Verify the DHCP relay option 82 statistics
+### Description
+1. Configure an IP address on DHCP client, DHCP relay agent, and the DHCP Server.
+Add static routes and check connectivity from DHCP client to DHCP server.
+2. Configure server IP address as helper addresses on the DHCP relay agent.
+3. Enable dhcp-relay option 82 to append interface IP, with no server responses validation using `dhcp-relay option 82 replace ip` command.
+4. Request DHCP address from client in a configuration with single dhcp relay agent to DHCP server.
+DHCP request packet has:
+    - giaddr = NULL
+    - option 82 = NULL
+5. Use sniffer to verify that Option 82 is added with interface IP as remote ID field to DHCP client request (single option 82) and then forwarded to DHCP server.
+DHCP relay agent should process the client request and server response.
+DHCP client should receive an IP.
+6. Use ixia or other means to send DHCP request packets to DHCP relay agent with:
+    - giaddr != NULL and
+    - Option 82 = NULL
+7. Verify using sniffer that DHCP relay agent is adding option 82 filds as per configuration, without changing 'giaddr' and forward to DHCP server.
+8. With REPLACE policy enabled, use ixia or other means to send DHCP request packets to DHCP relay agent with:
+    - giaddr = NULL
+    - Option 82 != NULL
+9. Verify using sniffer that DHCP relay agent drops the packet.
+10. With REPLACE policy enabled, use ixia or other means to send DHCP request packets to DHCP relay agent with:
+    - giaddr != NULL and
+    - Option 82 != NULL
+11. Verify using sniffer that DHCP relay agent replaces option 82 fields as per configuration without changing 'giaddr' and forwarded to DHCP-server.
+12. Configure DHCP relay agent to NO validation on server responses using `no dhcp-relay option 82 validate` command.
+13. Use ixia or other means to send DHCP server responses packets to DHCP relay agent with:
+    - giaddr = DHCP relay agent's IP and
+    - Circuit ID = DHCP relay agent circuit IP
+14. Verify using sniffer that server response packets are received on DHCP relay agent and forwarded to interface after removing Option 82 field.
+15. Use ixia or other means to send DHCP server responses packets to DHCP relay agent with:
+    - giaddr = DHCP relay agent's IP and
+    - No option 82
+16. Verify using sniffer that server response packets are received on DHCP relay agent and forwarded to interface unchanged.
+17. Use ixia or other means to send DHCP server responses packets to DHCP relay agent with:
+    - giaddr = DHCP relay agent's IP and
+    - multiple option 82 field and at least one matches DHCP relay agent circuit ID AND remote ID
+18. Verify using sniffer that server response packets are received on DHCP relay agent and forwarded to port after removing all option 82 fields.
+19. Use ixia or other means to send DHCP server responses packets to DHCP relay agent with:
+    - giaddr ! = DHCP relay agent's IP and
+    - single/multiple option 82 field and at least one matches DHCP relay agent circuit ID AND remote ID
+20. Verify using sniffer that DHCP relay agent will not relay server response packets and DHCP relay counters will remain unaffected.
+21. Verify that the DHCP relay option 82 statistcs are updated currectly.

+### Test results criteria
+#### Test pass criteria
+This test succeeds if all the above steps are successful and the DHCP relay statistcs are updated currectly.
+#### Test fail criteria
+This test succeeds if all the above steps are not successful and the DHCP relay statistcs are not updated currectly.

 ## DHCP relay bootp gateway test cases
 ### Objective